How do you fix passive voice errors and other grammar and style errors?

 Phrases like “at this point in history” or “regarding” may sound nice when spoken, but they hardly do anything in writing except make sentences a mouthful.
 Keep your sentences short and to the point by refusing to incorporate false members into them.

-See also How to build and configure your own VPN server
+See also How to track your child's phone location?

 4. Put the adjective before your noun.